the-winter/purchase-page-react/README.md

 - styled with bootstrap and css flexbox
 - image compression for small screens
 - responsive layout

-## Issues
-- no typing library included yet
+- type checking with PropTypes

 ## Available Scripts